 Chuck Myron was probably the only kid in the mountains of Tennessee who kept a copy of the NBA Guide by his bedside every night.
 That inevitably led to a sports writing career that took him from small daily newspapers in the Appalachians to Fort Myers, Florida, where he gained notoriety for doing journalism out of his car.
-Chuck, who now resides in Naples, Florida, is co-authoring a book on the baseball draft to be published in 2013 by McFarland & Company, and has served as an editor for books on Andre Dawson and Shane Victorino.
-He enjoys the immediacy of Internet writing as well, and his work has appeared on sites like Deadspin and Media Bistro.
+Chuck now resides in Naples, Florida, and co-authored “Hits and Misses in the Baseball Draft: What the Top Picks Teach Us About Selecting Tomorrow's Major League Stars,” set to be released by McFarland & Company in early 2014.
+He has served as an editor for books on Andre Dawson and Shane Victorino, and he enjoys the immediacy of Internet writing as well, as his work has appeared on sites like Deadspin and Media Bistro.
 Chuck’s first love will always be NBA basketball, and he patiently awaits the day he’ll report that another product of East Tennessee State University, his alma mater, has made it to the Association.
 Where have you gone, Keith “Mister” Jennings?

 Michael Pina currently lives in his hometown of Boston, Massachusetts, working as a part-time contributor for Hoops Rumors and a contract writer for Boston University's School of Management.
 He graduated from the University of Delaware with a degree in journalism.
 His writing regularly appears on blogs across ESPN's TrueHoop Network, including Red 94, CelticsHub, and HoopSpeak.
 He is also the creator of the crossover-centric NBA blog, Shaky Ankles.
 He's loved the NBA for as long as he can remember, and has an undying loyalty—through tears of both pain and joy—for his Boston Celtics.
 Follow him on Twitter: @ShakyAnkles.